 The Bankruptcy process certainly feels like you have hit rock bottom in your finances.
 While it does help you get rid of your debt, the bankruptcy stays on the discharged bankrupts list and credit reports for a few years.
-However, it is also a chance to start from a clean slate.
+However, it is also a chance to start with a clean slate.

-Suppose you’re seeking Bankruptcy advice in Sydney, Melbourne, Brisbane, Perth or anywhere around Australia.
+Suppose you’re seeking bankruptcy advice in Sydney, Melbourne, Brisbane, Perth or anywhere around Australia.
 In that case, you can improve your situation and be in control from the beginning, as there are various ways of surviving bankruptcy.
 We can help you make informed choices before selecting your best options.

 Life After a Bankruptcy Discharge

-Whether you get discharged in the stated period or it takes a bit longer, you must be more vigilant with your finances to avoid further problems.
+Whether you get discharged within the stated period or it takes a bit longer, you must be more vigilant with your finances to avoid further problems.
 Here are a few things to keep in mind:

-- A discharge from bankruptcy wouldn’t get your assets and belongings back even if they weren’t sold.
+- A discharge from bankruptcy wouldn’t get your assets and belongings back, even if they weren’t sold.